The Research.

 We are social beings by nature.
 We can’t live our lives without interactions.
 People have an innate (and very powerful) need to form and maintain strong, stable interpersonal relationships.

-Ultimately, other people play a crucial role in our happiness, our health, and
+Ultimately, social connections and positive relationships play a crucial role in our happiness, our health, and our sense of contentment.